openbook-edu/openbook-core/docs/overview.md

-# krispii-core
+# openbook-core

-The core is a plain Scala sbt module that handles data services and domain logic for the krispii platform.
+The core is a plain Scala sbt module that handles data services and domain logic for the openbook platform.
 This is not intended to be run as a standalone project: written so that the underlying data storage and domain logic is independent from the interface it is served by.
-In practice this means that it should be imported by the krispii-api project, which will expose the functionality provided by core to the outside world via json-speaking HTTP endpoints.
+In practice this means that it should be imported by the openbook-api project, which will expose the functionality provided by core to the outside world via json-speaking HTTP endpoints.

 Core has two layers: repository layer, and services layer.
 Each layer has definition traits, definining the interfaces that each service and repository should implement, along with implementation classes. `AuthService` and `AuthServiceDefault`. `UserRepository` and `UserRepositoryPostgres`.
 They describe dependencies to abstract types, and concrete implementations are injected at "the top of the world" where, for example, a configuration value could decide between the use of MySQL or Postgres repositories..